waynemoore/sublime-gherkin-formatter/README.markdown

 ## Usage

+There are a few ways to use it:

+- `<Cmd> + <Shift> + |` - This matches the TextMate cucumber plugin's key binding.
-You can use `<Ctrl> + <Alt> + G` to reformat your current buffer.
-Or run it by selecting "Gherkin/Cucumber: Format" from the Command Palette.
+- `<Ctrl> + <Alt> + G` - DEPRECATED.
+Original key binding still set to avoid surprise when upgrading the plugin.
+- Select "Gherkin/Cucumber: Format" from the Command Palette.

 ## Contributing